gocanto/http-client/README.md

 This library is a wrapper around the famous Guzzle `HTTP` client with some goodies on top of it.

-This client gives you the ability to perform `retries` and `log` any request information you my need.
+This client gives you the ability to perform `retries` and `log` any request information you may need.

 ## Installation